Frame Type

 Pros

-- Italian beechwood — same wood Mabef has used since 1947
+- Oiled beechwood — the wood Mabef has built easels from for decades

 - Forward tilt for working under controlled light